Stamp Duty, Closing Costs and New York Property

 - Broker commission – this is usually 6 percent of price and split 50/50 between Buyer’s and Seller’s agents.

-- New York property transfer tax, 1.825% of price for property <$3m, higher if property price above $3m
+- New York City/State transfer tax, 1.825% of price for property <$3m, higher if property price above $3m

 - Attorney fees